Transitional Assistance Management Program

 - US Family Health Plan (if you live in a designated location)

 - TRICARE Select Overseas

 Other active duty programs such as the Extended Care Health Option (ECHO) are also available during the TAMP period.

 Does your child have TRICARE coverage through TAMP?
 If so, they will lose their TRICARE coverage after the 180-day TAMP period ends.

 Coverage During Terminal Leave

-You are not eligible for TAMP while on terminal leave.
-During terminal leave, you continue to receive active duty benefits and your family members remain covered under TRICARE Prime, TRICARE Prime Remote, or TRICARE Standard and Extra.
+You aren’t eligible for TAMP while on terminal leave.
+During terminal leave, you continue to get active duty benefits and your family members stay covered under TRICARE Prime, TRICARE Prime Remote, or TRICARE Select.

 Line of Duty Care

-If you have a service-connected injury, illness, or disease incurred while on active duty, contact your unit or Service branch for eligibility determination or authorizations for follow-up medical or dental care.
+If you believe you have experienced or worsened an injury, illness, or disease while on active duty, quickly contact your unit or Service branch for information or assistance with medical or dental care.